ioulian/frontend-workflow/README.md

 - By using a PWA friendly approach, your app will also work **offline by default** and will **cache assets**.
 - **Drupal 8 ready**: included (but not loaded by default) JavaScript components automatically check if they are loaded in Drupal environment and will **attach to DrupalBehaviors** accordingly.
 - Code splitting ready, you can use **dynamic imports by default**.
+- HTML is based on [HTML5 Starterkit](https://github.com/dainemawer/html5-starterkit).
+It has a lot of good defaults for ARIA, OpenGraph and Schema.org.

 If you don't like a feature, you can disable it and write another one.